Abysmal/pdo-crud-for-free/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides a few classes to try to give programmers using PDO (with MySQL) in a simple way some instance CRUD (create-read-update-delete) method, 'for free', simply by subclassing **\Mattsmithdev\Pdo\DatabaseTable**.
+This package provides a few classes to try to give programmers using PDO (with MySQL) in a simple way some instance CRUD (create-read-update-delete) method, 'for free', simply by subclassing **\Mattsmithdev\PdoCrud\DatabaseTable**.

 All code is (intended :-) to follow PSR-1, PSR-2 coding standards.
 Classes are following the PSR-4 autoloading standard.